keyehzy/qmutils_fermion_only/README.md

 qmutils is a fast, modern C++ library for quantum mechanics calculations.
 It provides an intuitive interface for quantum operator algebra, including efficient normal ordering and matrix element computation.

-## Why Use qmutils?

-- **Fast:** Optimized implementations with performance in mind, especially caching  for complex expressions and repeated operations and multi-threading.
-- **Intuitive:** Clean, modern C++ interface for defining and manipulating quantum operators and expressions.
-- **Flexible:** Works with any second quantized quantum many-body system, allowing for the study of diverse models like the Hubbard model, t-J model, and much others (see [examples](examples/)).
-- **Reliable:** Comprehensive test coverage and benchmarks ensure the accuracy and reliability of the library.

 ## Quick Start

 ### Installation